IBM/kubernetes-storage/workshop/Lab3/README.md

 helm install mongo bitnami/mongodb --set global.storageClass=ibmc-block-gold,auth.password=testing,auth.username=guestbookAdmin,auth.database=guestbook -n mongo --dry-run > mongdb-install-dryrun.yaml
 ```

+>There is a detailed breakdown of this command in the next section titled `Installing MongoDB` if you would like to understand what this helm command is doing.

-This command will test out our helm install command and save the output manifests in a file called `mongodb-install-dryrun.yaml`
+This command will test out our helm install command and save the output manifests in a file called `mongodb-install-dryrun.yaml`.
+You can then examine this manifest file so that you know exactly what will be installed on your cluster.

 Check out the file in your code editor and take a look at the `PersistentVolumeClaim` object.
 There should be a property named `storageClassName` in the spec and the value should be `ibmc-block-gold` to signify that we will be using block storage for our database.